Records of the Colorado Science and Engineering Fair

 Acquisition

 The Records of the Colorado Science and Engineering Fair was acquired from the Colorado Science and Engineering Fair, Inc. in 2002.
-Additional materials were received in April 2003 and April 2005 from Elemer Bernath.
+Additional materials were received regularly from Elemer Bernath, an educator and long-term science fair proponent from Fort Morgan, Colorado until his death in 2019.

 Processing